Pyramid of Unas: Substructure

 Near the burial chamber's west wall sat Unas's coffin, made from greywacke rather than basalt as was originally presumed.
 The coffin was undamaged, but its contents had been robbed.
 A canopic chest had once been buried at the foot of the south-east corner of the coffin.
 Traces of the burial are fragmentary; all that remain are portions of a mummy, including its right arm, skull and shinbone, as well as the wooden handles of two knives used during the opening of the mouth ceremony.
 The mummy remains have been displayed in the Egyptian Museum of Cairo.

 The walls of the chambers were lined with Tura limestone, while those surrounding Unas's sarcophagus were sheathed in white alabaster incised and painted to represent the doors of the royal palace facade, complementing the eastern passage.
 Taken as symbolically functional, these allowed the king to depart the tomb in any direction.
+The walls appear to contain blocks reused from one of Khufu's constructions, possibly his pyramid complex at Giza, as an earlier scene of the king (identified by his Horus name Medjedu) fishing with a harpoon was discovered beneath those carved for Unas.

 The ceiling of the burial chamber was painted blue with gold stars to resemble the night sky.
 The ceiling of the antechamber and corridor were similarly painted.
 Whereas the stars in the antechamber and the burial chamber pointed northward, the stars in the corridor pointed towards the zenith.
 The remaining walls of the burial chamber, antechamber, and parts of the corridor were inscribed with a series of vertically written texts, chiselled in bas-relief and painted blue.